WordPress/gutenberg/edit-post/api/README.md

 } );
 ```

-You can activate the sidebars using the following line:
+You can activate the sidebars using the following lines:

 `wp.data.dispatch( 'core/edit-post' ).openGeneralSidebar( 'plugin-name/first-sidebar-name' );`
 `wp.data.dispatch( 'core/edit-post' ).openGeneralSidebar( 'plugin-name/second-sidebar-name' );`